Mario-Zarco/mario-zarco.github.io/about.md

 {% comment %}
 I am Mario, the grandson of Juana, and the son of Begonia and Esau.

 I am first-generation, POC scholar trying to become a researcher.

+I am POC scholar raised in the hoods of Mexico City.
+I have been living in Tāmaki Makaurau, Aotearoa for almost 6 years.

+I am a mechatronic engineering by profession turned cognitive scientist.

+I obtained my bachelor's and master's degree at the National Autonomous University of Mexico and obtained my PhD at the University of Auckland.

+My name is Mario, the grandson of Juana Romero and the son of Begonia Lopez and Esaú Zarco.
 {% endcomment %}

-My name is Mario.
-I am the grandson of Juana, and the son of Begonia and Esau.

-I am POC scholar who was raised in the barrio.

-I am from Mexico, but I have been based in Tāmaki Makaurau, Aotearoa for almost 6 years.
+I am a scholar of color raised in the hoods of Mexico City.
+I have been living in Tāmaki Makaurau, Aotearoa, for almost six years.
+At the moment, I am looking for a postdoctoral position.

-I obtained my PhD at the University of Auckland
+I am a mechatronic engineer by profession turned cognitive scientist.
+I earned my bachelor's and master's degrees from the National Autonomous University of Mexico and completed my PhD at the University of Auckland.

-I am interested in a wide range of topics.